DSilva27/gradient_cryoEM/README.md

 ## Description

-The Gradient Cryo-EM code calculates the correlation of the projection of an structural model with a 2d cryo-em raw image (experimental image).
+The Gradient Cryo-EM code calculates the correlation of the projection of a structural model with a 2d cryo-em raw image (experimental image).
 The projection is done by rotating the system, modeling the C-alpha atoms as gaussians and integrating in the z-direction.
 We then apply CTF effects to the image by Fourier convolution, we call that the calculated image.
 Then we calculate the cross-correlation between the calculated and experimental image and the respective gradient.

 ### C++ code